 - Are vaccines safe – and how do we know this?

 "FAQ: Adult Vaccines – A Grown Up Thing to Do" is the latest offering in a series of reports designed to provide a rapid response to emerging issues.
-The FAQ series are based on single-day meetings focused on specific questions and reports are issued quickly—within 2-3 months.
-Previous FAQ reports have covered topics like the role of microorganisms in cleaning up oil spills and the multifaceted bacterium E. coli.
+The FAQ series is based on single-day meetings focused on specific questions and reports are issued quickly—within 2-3 months.
+Previous FAQ reports have covered topics such as the role of microorganisms in cleaning up oil spills and the multifaceted bacterium E. coli.

 "The Academy FAQ reports explain complex microbiological problems in a timely, balanced format that is easily understandable by the public, the media and policy makers," says Stanley Maloy of San Diego State University.

 Michael Ingerson-Mahar, Ann Reid.
 2012.
 FAQ: adult vaccines: a grown up thing to do.

 Academy Staff, firstname.lastname@example.org